swiss-ai-center/a-guide-to-mlops/docs/part-4-monitor-and-maintain/chapter-43-deploy-and-access-the-monitoring-on-kubernetes.md

   `bucket` is set to `${GCP_BUCKET_NAME}`, `region` corresponds to the bucket location (`${GCP_BUCKET_LOCATION}`), and `endpoint` points to the Google Cloud Storage S3-compatible API.
 * The `store_dir` path is used for local buffering and upload state.
-It should be on writable local disk; an `emptyDir` volume is fine.
+This guide mounts an `emptyDir` volume at `/tmp/fluent-bit-s3` in the Fluent Bit sidecar.

 !!! note "Environment variable expansion"